Skip Navigation

 Timeline of healthcare cyberattacks

-Cyberattacks and data breaches within the healthcare industry have always been somewhat frequent, but they steadily increased amid the COVID-19 pandemic.
+Cyberattacks and data breaches within the healthcare industry have been relatively frequent for some time, but increased amid the COVID-19 pandemic.
 This was mainly due to healthcare organizations being, reasonably, distracted by the virus response and industry shifts, which stole focus from cybersecurity.

 According to a 2021 study, the following challenges contributed to successful attacks amid the pandemic response: